Trellick Tower: Revival

 On 19 April 2017 the top floors of the tower caught fire, believed to have been started by a discarded cigarette.
 There were no injuries.
-The building's listed status meant that the concrete facade could not be covered over, which is thought to have prevented a far worse fire similar to Grenfell Tower which happened a few months later.
+The building's listed status meant that the concrete facade could not be covered over with cladding, which is thought to have prevented a far worse fire similar to Grenfell Tower which happened a few months later.

-Redevelopment plans

-As of 2021, there are plans to demolish neighbouring buildings and to extensively alter the tower's immediate surroundings, including by adding a sixteen-storey block at an immediate right angle to the tower.
+In 2021, plans were announced to demolish neighbouring buildings and to extensively alter the tower's immediate surroundings, including by adding a sixteen-storey block at an immediate right angle to the tower.
 The charity Open City described the plans as "the latest in an ongoing programme of incremental demolition of Goldfinger’s world renowned social housing estate which has already seen the neighbourhood’s Edenham Residential Care Home knocked down", adding the tower to its 'Buildings at Risk' list.
-The plans would also involve destroying a graffiti wall, and a campaign has been started to oppose the scheme.
+The plans, which also involved destroying a graffiti wall, faced fierce opposition and were abandoned in December 2021.